Alippok/week7day2lab/README.md

 Extending the country application

 Display a map centered on the selected country.
 DONE Add a marker to the country.
+DONE
 Add an info window to the marker displaying the country statistics.
 Further: Add new Functionality. eg